Trainline homepage

 Bring your own food and drink

-There are no restrictions on bringing liquids and food on board the train, so feel free to bring along a sandwich or snack from home.
+There are no restrictions on bringing non-alcoholic drinks and food on board the train, so feel free to bring along a sandwich or snack from home.
 It'll keep the young ones happy and save money.
-That said, if you’d like a touch of luxury, choose to travel in Standard Premier and you’ll get a meal served at your seat during the journey.
+That said, if you’d like a touch of luxury, choose to travel in Plus class and you’ll get a meal served at your seat during the journey.

 You can also bring a bottle of bubbly or vino for the journey.
 For the sake of the other passengers, though, we'd suggest leaving the smoked mackerel at home.

-The Eurostar ski train is a service to the French Alps, taking passengers from London to the Alps via Lille.
+The Eurostar Snow train, also known as the Eurostar ski train, is a service to the French Alps, taking passengers from London to the Alps via Lille.

-For the 2023/2024 winter season, the Eurostar Snow train is running from 16th December 2023 to 4th February 2024.
-It runs every Saturday from London to the slopes and returns on Sundays.
+For the 2025/2026 winter season, the Eurostar Snow train is running from 20th December 2025 to 4th April 2026.
+It runs on Saturdays from London to the slopes and returns on Saturdays and Sundays throughout the season.

-When travelling on a Eurostar ski train, you get all the comforts and facilities you would get on any other Eurostar train, meaning power sockets at most seats, large chairs and access to the café bar, Café Metropole.
+When travelling on a Eurostar ski train, you get all the comforts and facilities you would get on any other Eurostar train, meaning power sockets at most seats, large chairs and access to the café bar, Eurostar Café.

 Eurostar ski train times